CDSoft/makex/README.md

-# LuaX and pandoc based tools
+# LuaX and Pandoc based tools

 `makex.mk` is a Makefile.
 It is intended to be included in any Makefile to easily install some tools based on LuaX and Pandoc to pre-process